joshbrew/graphscript/docs/Graph.md

 node
     .run(...args) //<--- this is the base sequencing function.
 If any async or flow logic is being used by the node, it returns a promise which can be awaited to get the final result of the tree.
 Else it returns a synchronous operation for speed.
 Subscriptions to async nodes will fire after the promise resolves otherwise

-    ._run(node=this, origin, ...args) //<--- runs the node sequence starting from the given node.
-If any async or flow logic is being used by the node, it returns a promise which can be awaited to get the final result of the tree.
-Else it returns a synchronous operation for speed.

     .runAsync(...args) //force the operation to run as a promise for cleaner chaining